Lokalise graphic of PHP localization

 echo $sentence;

-Now let’s add these keys to the translation files.
+Now, let’s add these keys to our translation files.

 en.php: